tencentyun/intlcloud-documents/yehe_doc/网络与CDN/专线接入/操作指南/专用通道/变更通道路由_intl_en.md

 You can modify configurations including bandwidth of a connected dedicated tunnel in the Direct Connect console.
 This document describes how to modify configurations and routing methods of a 1.0 or 2.0 tunnel in the console.
 >?For a shared connection, only the connection owner can modify the bandwidth of a dedicated tunnel.
 >

-## Prerequisite
+## Prerequisites
-You have [owned a tunnel](https://intl.cloud.tencent.com/document/product/216/19250) before you modify it.
+You have [owned a tunnel](https://www.tencentcloud.com/document/product/216/19250) before you can modify it.

 ## Use Limits on Large IP Ranges[](id:dwdxz)
 The direct connect gateway will directly reject a large CPE IP range.
 To ensure the refined scheduling capability of your network, do not publish the following routes: